openssl/technical-policies/policies/api-compat.md

 Policy on API compatibility in minor releases
 =============================================

+Public API of the OpenSSL libraries is defined as functions, macros, data structure declarations, typedefs, and data variables in header files in the `include/openssl` subdirectory of the source tree and `include/openssl` subdirectory of the build tree.

 **No changes to existing public API functions and data are permitted.** This includes, but is not limited to: